opentext/github-action-ft-integration-mbt/README.md

 - The recommended product version is **25.x** or **higher**
 - A Windows machine with OpenText Functional Testing (formerly UFT One) application installed
 - API access to the product with **CI/CD Integration** or **DevOps Admin** roles.
+- Within a single workspace, you can only have one MBT Test Runner associated with each GitHub repository.
+Therefore, before setting up the custom action to run MBT tests from a specific repository, make sure no existing MBT Test Runner in the same workspace is assigned to the same repository.

 ## 4. GitHub Workflow Setup